rohitshakya/rohitshakya/README.md

 ### Glad to see you here! 🤩 &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=rohitshakya.rohitshakya)

-I'm currently an MSc student at the Department of Computer Science, University of Delhi, and a Software Development Intern at [VivaBooks](https://vivadigital.in/).
+I have pursued an MSc from the Department of Computer Science, University of Delhi, and I'm currently working as a Software Developer at Viva Online Learning Technologies[VivaBooks](https://vivadigital.in/).
 <br />

 - 🔭 I’m currently working on [Viva Volt](https://vivavolt.in/), Cesium JS, Selenium and Automation Testing.